 The School of Dance is committed to bringing distinguished guests to work with and inspire its students.
 To assist the School of Dance in fulfilling this commitment, patrons Betsy Brackett and Gregg Wadley established the Brackett Distinguished Visiting Artist Chair in 2005.
-Among those honored by this title are Frederic Franklin, Violette Verdy, Dudley Williams, Betty Jones and Fritz Ludin, Howard Sayette, Jack Anderson, Donald McKayle, Francia Russell, Carla Maxwell, Jock Soto, Raimondo Rebeck, Trey McIntyre, and David Hochoy.
+Among those honored by this title are Frederic Franklin, Violette Verdy, Dudley Williams, Betty Jones and Fritz Ludin, Howard Sayette, Jack Anderson, Donald McKayle, Francia Russell, Carla Maxwell, Jock Soto, Raimondo Rebeck, Trey McIntyre, David Hochoy, and Virginia Johnson.

 Other visiting artists include Nilas Martins, Bruce Wells, Earl Mosely, Brian Brooks, Kathleen Tracey, and artists from New York City Ballet, Ballet Austin, Ballet Arizona, Louisville Ballet, Texas Ballet Theatre, Dallas Black Dance Theatre, and Houston Ballet.
 These distinguished guests have greatly enhanced our programs and are proof of our commitment to our students’ development of a national and international perspective.

 Virginia Johnson returns to Dance Theatre of Harlem as artistic director having been a founding member and principal dancer.
 Born in Washington, DC, Johnson graduated from the Academy of the Washington School of Ballet.
 She briefly attended the School of the Arts at New York University as a University Scholar before joining DTH in 1969.
 During her 28 years with the company she performed most of the repertoire, with principal roles in Concerto Barocco, Allegro Brillante, Agon, A Streetcar Named Desire, Fall River Legend, Swan Lake, Giselle, Voluntaries, Les Biches among others.